SankeerthiTade/Myfirst-Repository/README.md

-#  It provides essential information about the project, such as how to install and use it.
+#It gives key details about the project, like installation and usage instructions.